minneq/minneq.github.io/faq.md

 * NotID'd: This is someone who is brand new to the server and has not completed the ID Check.
 Do not accept DMs or friend requests from anyone with this role.
 MinneQ policy requires everyone to ID before initiating DMs.

 #### Q: How can I get involved to do more?
-A: We are still building MinneQ.
-Stay tuned for more information!
+A: We are actively looking for Moderators, Helpers, and individuals who are interested in Hosting MinneQ.
+Our [Get Involved](/get_involved) page has more information.

 ## Conflict/Member Issue Tickets